 Make your website more relevant and more high-quality, as this will cause Google and other search engines to rank your website higher for a searcher looking for something in particular (your product or service, for example).

-Set your website up in Google Ads (formerly called Google Adwords), or similar platforms for other search engines, to make sure you’re always getting quality performance data.
+Set your website up in Google Ads (learn how to do that here), or similar platforms for other search engines, to make sure you’re always getting quality performance data.
 Use a tool like Digivizer!
 With its specific search interface, you can find actionable insights among all those raw numbers, such as the keywords that are driving the most traffic to your website.

 Use the Digivizer platform to find which keywords are your champions right now.